Freedom of Information Act

 The Freedom of Information Act 1982 (FOI Act) gives everyone the right to request documents held by the Council.

-The Act applies to people but not to privately owned businesses.
 To protect privacy, public interest and business affairs, some documents may be exempt from access.

 What can I access without making an FOI application?